 Nick Montgomery is Head of UK Investment and Executive Director at Schroder Real Estate.
 He joined Schroders in January 2012 from Invista Real Estate Investment Management where he was Head of UK Commercial Funds.
 Previously Nick worked at Gatehouse Investment Management.
 He started his investment management career in 1999 at LaSalle Investment Management managing institutional pension fund property portfolios.
 Nick holds a BSc (Hons) in Estate Surveying from Nottingham Trent University.
 He is a member of the Royal Institution of Chartered Surveyors.

-The investment policy of the Company is to own a diversified portfolio of UK property with good fundamental characteristics, as outlined below.
-The Company invests principally in the UK commercial property sectors including office, retail, and industrial and will also invest in other sectors including mixed use, residential, hotels, healthcare and leisure.
+The investment policy of the Company is to own a diversified portfolio of UK real estate underpinned by good fundamental characteristics.
+The Group invests principally in the industrial, office and retail sectors and will also consider other sectors including mixed-use, residential, hotels, healthcare and leisure.